 Restricted Stock Awards.
-In September 2011, the Compensation Committee awarded the following shares of restricted stock: (a) 2,000 shares to our Chief Executive Officer; (b) 1,875 shares to each of our Chief Operating Officer and Chief Financial Officer; and (c) 1,250 shares to each of our other named executive officers.
+In October 2012, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to our Chief Executive Officer; (b) 1,875 shares to each of our Chief Operating Officer and Chief Financial Officer; and (c) 1,250 shares to each of our other named executive officers.
 These restricted stock awards vest after three years.
-The amount of these restricted stock awards was based upon the Compensation

-Committee's subjective evaluation of each executive's contribution to the Company during 2011, as well as their respective levels of responsibility.
+The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2012, as well as their respective levels of responsibility.

-In addition, in September 2011 the Compensation Committee granted an additional award of 5,000 shares of restricted stock (long term retention restricted stock) to each of Mr. Burks and Mr. Broccole.
+In addition, in October 2012 the Compensation Committee granted an additional award of 5,000 shares of restricted stock (long-term retention awards) to each of Mr. Burks and Mr. Broccole.
 These awards vest in increments when the executive reaches the ages of 60 (25% vests), 63 (25% vests) and 65 (balance vests), respectively.
 The Compensation Committee granted these restricted stock awards as a long-term retention tool and to incentivize executive performance through a long-term capital accumulation award.

 Performance Share Awards.
-In 2011, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of restricted stock awarded to him in September 2011, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
-In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2011, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2011 to December 31, 2013, of at least \$156.6 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$234.9 million or more during the specified period.
+In October 2012, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
+In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2012, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2012 to December 31, 2014, of at least \$173.8 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$260.6 million or more during the specified period.

-In 2008, performance shares were awarded to each of our named executive officers in the same amounts as were awarded in 2011, as described above.
-In order for an executive to receive the target amount of performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, over the three year period from January 1, 2008 to December 31, 2010 of approximately \$94.1 million.
-The threshold for payment was not met at the end of the three year period, and no performance shares were paid out in 2011 with respect to the 2008 awards.
+In 2009, performance shares were awarded to each of our named executive officers in the same amounts as were awarded in 2012, as described above.
+In order for an executive to receive an actual payout of all or a portion of the 2009 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2009 to December 31, 2011, of at least \$53.4 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$80.1 million or more during the specified period.
+At the end of the three-year period, the Company exceeded the maximum threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2012 at the maximum payout level of 200%.